8 Great Reasons to Visit Myrtle Beach During Christmas

 Dine Out at the Beach – Even on Christmas Day

-If you find yourself in Myrtle Beach on Christmas Day, there are plenty of restaurants to help you enjoy a perfect holiday meal.
+If you find yourself at the beach on Christmas Day, there are plenty of Myrtle Beach restaurants open on Christmas to help you enjoy a perfect holiday meal.
 Many restaurants are open on Christmas Day, and even more offer the option of pre-ordering a holiday meal to enjoy on Christmas.

 Splash Around with Indoor Waterparks and Pools